What is the Brownfield Land Register?

 Documents and information

-The Brownfield Land Register INSPIRE compliant poligons, required by the Regulations, can be seen on the www.data.gov.uk website.
-The Brownfield Land Register 2020 CSV file can been seen here.
+The Brownfield Land Register INSPIRE compliant polygons, required by the Regulations, can be seen on the www.data.gov.uk website.